John Bandler's Media Mentions and Appearances

 Media mentions and appearances

-John is regularly consulted and quoted in various media based on his experiences with cyber, law, cybersecurity, cybercrime, criminal justice, and more.
+John is regularly consulted and quoted in various media based on his knowledge of cyber, law, cybersecurity, cybercrime, criminal justice, and more.
 A sampling of some of the mentions is below (most links take you to an external news site).

 I believe in the importance of our free press and good journalism.
 We cannot have a free democracy without a free press, and valuing and abiding by the First Amendment.
 Journalism is an important profession, there are many excellent journalists and news outlets.
 We need professional news organizations and journalists, even as we realize that no person or organization is perfect in any field, including journalism.